suncoast-devs/handbook/lessons/css-responsive/media-query-details.md

 ## What are good _break points_ for various devices?

-In the olden days of the internet we would create different pages for specific devices.
+In the olden days of the internet, we would create different pages for specific devices.
 Today we create one site with variations of formatting via CSS and media queries.
-So thus we need to know a good set of pixel sizes to use for our media queries.
+So thus, we need to know a good set of pixel sizes to use for our media queries.

 We'd like to have a definitive set of media queries to cover all devices.
-Unfortunately this is a tall order when the best we can do is general guidance for a set of _best practices_ list of media queries.
+Unfortunately, this is a tall order when the best we can do is general guidance for a set of _best practices_ list of media queries.

 Thankfully the fine folks at [CSS Tricks](https://css-tricks.com) have a great